swiftlang/swift-evolution/proposals/nnnn-variadics-as-attribute.md

 ## Motivation

-Variadics are essentially a call-site feature enabling a function to be called as if it being provided with multiple arguments, rather than a single list argument.
+Variadics are essentially a call-site feature enabling a function to be called as if it is being provided with multiple arguments, rather than a single list argument.
 However instead of being implemented as some kind of switch, variadics have a unique declaration syntax that separates them uncessarily from standard function declarations.
 Currently this also means that redundancy is required in order to allow a function to be called both with an explicit array, and in the variadic style.

 ## Proposed solution